things-to-do

 Baeza vertical 2

-Another landmark we weren't able to enter because we lingered too long elsewhere, this church is one of the very few Romanesque churches in Andalucía - most were rebuilt in later styles.
+Another landmark we weren't able to enter because we lingered too long elsewhere.
+This church is one of the very few Romanesque churches in Andalucía, as most were rebuilt in later styles.

 Modest, sturdy, and deeply photogenic.